 Conrad Martin is the Executive Director of the Stewart R. Mott Charitable Trust.
-Additionally, Mr. Martin serves as the Executive Director of the Fund for Constitutional Government (FCG) and chairs the Board of Directors of HALT — Americans for Legal Reform.
-FCG is the fiscal sponsor for the FACT coalition’s education and outreach work.
+Additionally, Mr. Martin serves as the Treasurer of the Fund for Constitutional Government (FCG) and chairs the Board of Directors of HALT — Americans for Legal Reform.
+FCG is the fiscal sponsor for the FACT coalition.

 Mr. Martin also serves on the Boards of the Center for International Policy, the Center for Investigative Reporting, and the American Progressive Caucus Foundation.
 Mr. Martin served in the Peace Corps from 1981 to 1983 as a Forage Agronomist on the island of Barbados.
 He is a graduate of Utah State University where he studied Agronomy and International Agricultural Development with a focus in Agricultural Economics.

-Zoe Reiter is Director of Civic Engagement for POGO, where she leads a new line of work to engage stakeholders and communities affected by corruption to push for better laws and practices from our federal government.
+Zoe Reiter is Co-founder of the Anti-Corruption Data Collective (ACDC) and Director of Strategic Initiatives and Partnerships at the Project on Government Oversight (POGO), where she leads a new line of work to engage stakeholders and communities affected by corruption to push for better laws and practices from our federal government.
 Prior to coming on board at POGO, Zoë worked as the International Secretariat of Transparency International, responsible for development and implementation of numerous international initiatives with anticorruption activists and reformers from around the world to tackle the mechanisms that foster national and international corruption, including anonymous shell companies.

 Zoe is an expert in the role that BO and AML plays in undermining national and international corruption, undue influence, trafficking, and abuse of power.

-The day-to-day research, analysis, advocacy, and educational work of the coalition is organized by the Policy & Communications (Policy/Comms) Committee.
-Membership in the Policy/Comms Committee is open to all FACT Coalition member organizations.
-The Policy/Comms Committee is co-chaired by two individuals—one who specializes in tax policy and one who specializes in anti-money laundering (AML) and anti-corruption policy.
+The day-to-day research, analysis, advocacy, and educational work of the coalition is organized by the Strategy Working Groups.
+Membership in the Strategy Working Groups is open to all FACT Coalition member organizations.
+Currently, FACT's working groups are specializing in the following fields: 1) beneficial ownership, 2) private equity and real estate opacity, 3) tax transparency, and 4) tax loopholes.